-Portovenere sits on a rocky peninsula on the Gulf of Poets, an area in the Gulf of La Spezia once popular with writers such as Byron, Shelley and DH Lawrence.
-Portovenere is southeast of the Cinque Terre at the end of the Italian Riviera, in the region of Liguria.
-Portovenere is across the bay from Lerici, another village worth visiting.
-Three small islands are just off the coast from Portovenere.
+Portovenere sits on a rocky peninsula in the Gulf of Poets, an area in the Gulf of La Spezia once popular with writers such as Byron, Shelley and DH Lawrence.
+It's across the bay from Lerici and southeast of the Cinque Terre in the region of Liguria.
+See Portovenere and nearby villages on our Interactive Italian Riviera Map.

 Getting to Portovenere: